sarveshveer12345-maker/saas-customer-churn-subscription-product-usage-analysis/README.md

 ---

+## Executive Summary

+- 70.4% of customers churned, revealing a major retention problem.
+- Enterprise customers generate 75% of total MRR and also show the highest churn percentage, making their retention especially important.
+- Feature limitations and poor support are the top drivers of churn.
+- Product usage alone does not explain churn; support quality and missing features matter more.
+- FinTech and DevTools are the highest-risk industries due to both high churn and high support demand.

+---
 ## Business Context

 Customer churn is one of the biggest challenges for SaaS businesses because losing customers directly reduces recurring revenue and increases customer acquisition costs.